AI on HPC Workshop 2026

 Prof. Sarah Neuwirth - Johannes Gutenberg University Mainz, Germany

-Marlon Tobaben - University of Helsinki, LUMI AI Factory, Finland
+Marlon Tobaben - CSC, LUMI AI Factory, Finland

 Dr. Yonglei Wang - Linköping University, Sweden